Probing flavor-diagonal couplings of doubly-charged scalar at low and high energies: Minimal model

 Furthermore, we assume the flavor off-diagonal Yukawa couplings $f_R^{\alpha\beta}$ with $\alpha \neq \beta$ are negligible, while the diagonal couplings satisfy $|f_R^{\alpha\alpha}| \geq 10^{-3}$ for $\alpha = e,\mu$.
 Under this assumption, viable light neutrino masses and mixing can still be achieved in the type-I seesaw mechanism without the need of introducing additional singlet fermion fields, as required in Ref.~\cite{Akhmedov:2024rvp}.
 This is possible because the RH neutrino masses $M_R \sim f_R v_R$ could have adequate magnitude, and the Dirac neutrino mass matrix $M_D$ is a general complex matrix.
-For simplicity, we take the leptonic Yukawa couplings to be real and positive throughout this work.
+For simplicity, we take the leptonic Yukawa couplings to be real and positive\,\footnote{Relaxing this assumption would introduce additional CP-violating phases that contribute to lepton electric dipole moments~\cite{Liao:2008ix}, and generate CP asymmetry required for leptogenesis through heavy neutrino decays~\cite{ODonnell:1993obr}. } throughout this work.